wvhulle/rust-course-ghent/session-4/slides.typ

   - If there are *multiple argument lifetimes*, but the *first one is for self*, that lifetime is given to all un-annotated return values.

   #pause
   #warning[Lifetime elision rules are tricky and very important!
-Learn them by hard!]
+Learn them by heart!]

   #pause